 - Set parking brake in accordance with Parking procedure in this section. - 4.
 Install chocks. - 5.
 Secure tie-down ropes to the wing tie-down rings and to the tail ring at approximately 45-degree angles to the ground.
-When using rope or non-synthetic material, leave sufficient slack to avoid damage to the airplane should the ropes contract.

 Anchor points for wing tiedowns should not be more than 18 feet apart to prevent eyebolt damage in heavy winds.